tmarhguy/svd/README.md

 <div align="center">

-**⭐ Star this repository if you found this MATH 3120 final project helpful! ⭐**
+**Star this repository if you found this MATH 3120 final project helpful!**

 _Academic Final Project by [Tyrone Marhguy](https://github.com/tmarhguy) for MATH 3120: Numerical Linear Algebra_
 _University of Pennsylvania, School of Engineering and Applied Science_
-_Fall 2024 - Computer Engineering Class of 2028_
+_Fall 2025 - Computer Engineering Class of 2028_

 </div>